MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-complex-entities.md

 # Complex entities and licensing

 > [!IMPORTANT]
-> This topic is only applicable for older Power Apps Plan 1 and Plan 2 licenses.
+> This topic is applicable *only* for older Power Apps Plan 1 and Plan 2 licenses.
 This is because complex entities are only applicable for the older Power Apps Plan 1 and Plan 2 licenses, and not for the latest Power Apps per app and Power Apps per user plans.
 >
 > For the latest information on licensing requirements for entities, see the [Licensing overview](https://docs.microsoft.com/power-platform/admin/pricing-billing-skus) or [Power Apps licensing guide](https://go.microsoft.com/fwlink/p/?linkid=2085130).